/v2/websocket-key

 subscription:

-bar_type: "second"
+bar_type: "tick"

 ): Data is pushed only when there is a change in close price or volume.bar_type: "minute"